tbidne/charon/README.md

   -h,--help                Show this help text

 Delete Commands
-  d                        Moves the path(s) to the trash.
+  delete                   Moves the path(s) to the trash.

+  d                        Alias for delete.

-  x                        Permanently deletes path(s) from the trash.
+  perm-delete              Permanently deletes path(s) from the trash.
 Can use
-                           wildcards to match trash paths e.g. '*foo*bar' matches foobar, xxxfooyyybar, etc. To match a filename with a literal * not representing a wildcard -- e.g. '*foo' -- the * must be escaped (sr x '\*foo').
+                           wildcards to match trash paths e.g. '*foo*bar' matches foobar, xxxfooyyybar, etc. To match a filename with a literal * not representing a wildcard -- e.g. '*foo' -- the * must be escaped (safe-rm x '\*foo').

+  x                        Alias for perm-delete.

-  e                        Empties the trash.
+  empty                    Empties the trash.

+  e                        Alias for empty.

 Restore Commands
-  r                        Restores the trash path(s) to their original
+  restore                  Restores the trash path(s) to their original
                            location.
 Can use wildcards to match trash paths e.g.
-                           '*foo*bar' matches foobar, xxxfooyyybar, etc. To match a filename with a literal * not representing a wildcard -- e.g. '*foo' -- the * must be escaped (sr r '\*foo').
+                           '*foo*bar' matches foobar, xxxfooyyybar, etc. To
+                           match a filename with a literal * not representing a wildcard -- e.g. '*foo' -- the * must be escaped (safe-rm r '\*foo').

+  r                        Alias for restore.

 Information Commands
-  l                        Lists all trash contents.
+  list                     Lists all trash contents.

+  l                        Alias for list.

-  m                        Prints trash metadata.
+  metadata                 Prints trash metadata.

+  m                        Alias for metadata.

+Transform Commands
+  convert                  Converts the backend.

 Version: 0.1